-Severe weather, including lightning, hail, flooding and heavy winds, are most common during the spring and summer months.
+Severe weather, including lightning, hail, flooding, and strong wind, is most common during the spring and summer months.
 Occasionally, tornadoes and hurricanes can also occur.

 - A Severe Storm / Thunderstorm Watch means that there is a possibility of storm activity in the area.

-- A Severe Storm / Thunderstorm Warning means that activity is occuring or will be occurring soon; take shelter immediately.
+- A Severe Storm / Thunderstorm Warning means that activity is occurring or will occur soon; take shelter immediately.

 Prior to the Emergency